Writing Center FAQ – for Faculty and Administration – August 2016

 Q: What should the student bring to the session?

-A: It’s very, very helpful if the student has a copy of the assignment and a copy of the paper-in- progress.
-Our data shows that last year, one of the major things students needed help with was understanding assignments.
-Sometimes students will come to a Writing Center because they can’t get started, and we can help with that too.
+A: It’s very, very helpful if the student has a copy of the assignment and a copy of the paper-in-progress.
+Our data shows that one of the major things students needed help with was understanding assignments–even if you explain it to them in class, they still sometimes don’t get it and they might be more comfortable asking a peer than asking you.
+(Also, peers can explain things to them in a language they understand.)
+Sometimes students will come to the Writing Center because they can’t get started, and we can help with that too.
+We don’t allow students to drop off papers for proofreading or editing–students are required to do their own work.
+We can proofread or edit along with them and show them strategies for doing these things on their own, too.

 Q: How do the tutors set priorities in a session?

-A: Tutors are trained to go global-to-local: first to address whether or not the student is fulfilling the assignment, then to look at large issues such as organization, focus, argument, and citation, and finally to address issues such as sentence structure, grammar, punctuation, proofreading.
+A: It depends.
+Often students will come in with a clear idea of what they want to accomplish in the session, and if that’s the case we go with what the student wants.
+In the case of students who come in wanting a tutor to “look their paper over,” tutors typically go global-to-local: first to address whether or not the student is fulfilling the assignment, then to look at large issues such as organization, focus, argument, and citation, and finally to address issues such as sentence structure, grammar, punctuation, proofreading.
 The reason for this is that a poorly argued paper, say, is still a poorly argued paper even if it is well-punctuated.
-Of course, we are also flexible depending on the needs of the particular writer.

 Q: How do I know the student did his or her own work?

-A: Because our tutors are trained that Writing Centers should make better writers, not better writing, though it’s nice if they can do both.
-We do not, for example, edit or proofread students’ work; if a student has particular issues in that area, we will show them editing and/or proofreading skills.
+A: Because our tutors are trained not to do the students’ work for them.
 Ultimately, the whole point of tutoring writing is to provide writers with strategies they can use on their own.

 Q: My student went to the Writing Center and the paper is still poor.
 Why is that?